apache/beam/website/www/site/content/en/documentation/io/built-in/webapis.md

-As mentioned above, `RequestResponseIO` returns a [Result](https://beam.apache.org/releases/javadoc/current/org/apache/beam/io/requestresponse/Result.html) that bundles both the success and failure `PCollection`s resulting from you `Caller`.
+As mentioned above, `RequestResponseIO` returns a [Result](https://beam.apache.org/releases/javadoc/current/org/apache/beam/io/requestresponse/Result.html) that bundles both the success and failure `PCollection`s resulting from your `Caller`.
 This section provides a little more detail about handling failures and specifics on API call repeats with backoff.

 #### Handling failures